PLGuerraDesigns/portfolio/README.md

 - Release: The build artifacts are pushed to the `published` branch.
 - Deploy: The `published` branch is deployed to GitHub Pages.

-The pipeline is triggered automatically on every commit to the main branch.
+The pipeline is triggered automatically on every commit to the master branch.

 ## Getting Started